A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

-\subsubsection{Markings}
+\begin{rem} We could have extended $\lambda$ to $\widetilde\lambda$ over the whole $\TAt$ by choosing a different cutoff level whenever $w(\tropD)\leq 2$.
+In this case, though, we would have had to deal with the cases that the weight is $1$, or $1+1$, or $2$ but supported on a different vertex than $v$.
+In these cases, the construction above produces singularities worse than tailed ribbons.
+When there are two vertices in $\tropD^\circ$ on which $\Li$ has positive degree, the singularity looks like a chain of two ribbons on an underlying node, with local equations $\mathbb C[\![x,y]\!]/(x^2y^2)$.
+When there are three, if the contraction $\phi$ acts non-trivially, there may even be three ribbons with underlying curve an ordinary $3$-fold point.
+We chose to keep the singularities under control by discarding the bad locus in Definition \ref{def:niceopen}.
+We shall see below that this forces an intermediate step on us (which can actually have some interest of its own), but it does not affect the end result. \end{rem}

+\subsection{Markings}

 To avoid overloading the notation and the exposition, we have so far considered only weighted admissible covers without markings.
 However, with the application to stable maps in mind, markings are necessary to impose cohomological constraints using the evaluation maps.
 Our construction extends to the marked version essentially unchanged.
-We can consider: \begin{dfn} A weighted admissible cover with markings consists of: such that $D_R$ and $\mathbf{x}$ are separately disjoint (multi-)sections of $C$, and $T$ is weighted-stable, i.e every weight-zero component has at least three special points between markings and nodes.
+We can consider: \begin{dfn} A weighted admissible cover with markings consists of: such that $D_R$ and $\mathbf{x}$ are separately disjoint (multi-)sections of $C$, and $T$ is weighted-stable, i.e every weight-zero component has at least three special (marked, branch, or nodal) points.
 We denote the moduli space of weighted admissible covers with $n$ markings by $\mathcal A_{2,n}^{\text{wt}}$. \end{dfn} Markings are represented by infinitely long legs on $\tropC$.
 They play no role in the alignment: admissible functions will have slope $1$ along them, and the infinite legs will be subdivided accordingly.
-In particular, if a marking is supported on a vertex of $\tropD^\circ$, then we may \emph{sprout} (blow-up) the marking as many times as it is necessary for its strict transform to be supported on a vertex of $\partial\tropD$. \begin{thm} There exists a logarithmically \'etale modification $\widetilde {\mathcal A}_{2,n}\to\mathcal A_{2,n}^{\text{wt}}$ parametrising aligned weighted admissible covers with markings.
-The moduli space $\widetilde {\mathcal A}_{2,n}$ is a logarithmically smooth DM stack with locally free logarithmic structure. \end{thm}
+In particular, if a marking is supported on a vertex of $\tropD^\circ$, then we may \emph{sprout} (blow-up) the marking as many times as it is necessary for its strict transform to be supported on a vertex of $\partial\tropD$.
+(In fact, only one blow-up is necessary if it is allowed to be weighted.) \begin{thm} There exists a logarithmically \'etale modification $\widetilde {\mathcal A}_{2,n}\to\mathcal A_{2,n}^{\text{wt}}$ (resp. $\doublewidetilde{\mathcal A_{2,n}}$) parametrising weighted admissible covers with markings and a primary (resp. secondary) alignment.
+The moduli space $\widetilde {\mathcal A}_{2,n}$ (resp. $\doublewidetilde{\mathcal A_{2,n}}$) is a logarithmically smooth stack with locally free logarithmic structure (and therefore smooth). \end{thm}